top of page

 What do we know?

 There is quite some mistrust towards the NAM, Dutch government and various authorities dealing with damages and reinforcement.
 This is a consequence of prolonged procedures, complicated measures and too many involved organizations – the latter also known as the ‘governance spaghetti’.
 For both inhabitants of the earthquake region and the various authorities involved this spaghetti proves to be a significant difficulty.
-Communication is very important in these matters, on this all agree, but inhabitants find that the communication with institutions is insufficient.
-How the safety of the people is dealt with is unclear to many.
-In addition, inhabitants of the earthquake region find that although there is a lot of talk about them, there is not enough talk with them.
+Communication plays an important role in helping residents better understand the issues.
+Our study showed that residents do not like the communication from agencies.
+They also indicated that it is difficult for residents to understand how safety is handled in Groningen.
+Furthermore, residents feel that the authorities talk too much about them, but not with them.
+In addition, communication with children and young people is lacking.

 What don’t we know?